chanhanxiang/mlpexercise/Readme.md

 ```

-*Note: run_local.sh is a supplementary file and not to be regarded as principal item in submission package/*
+*Note: run_local.sh is a supplementary file and not to be regarded as principal item in submission package.*

 ### Pipeline execution